Profile information

 🌍 Cultural Exchange at the Sanctuary:

 While this may be a rural Southern farm, there’s nothing small about the heart behind it.
 I love connecting with people from all walks of life, and every Workawayer brings something new and beautiful to the mix.
-We’ll share stories over meals, swap favorite recipes, laugh over unexpected farm moments, and bond over the animals that tie it all together.
 You’ll get a firsthand look at what it takes to run a grassroots sanctuary and the behind-the-scenes reality of animal rescue in the deep South.

 I also come from a background in health care and higher education — with experience in teaching and program administration in dental hygiene and health sciences.
 So if you're a student or recent graduate in health, education, or any helping profession, I'm always happy to share insight, mentorship, or even just real-world advice about burnout, balance, and the intersection of compassion and career.
 I’ve guided many students through both academic and life transitions — and love creating space for learning and growth.
 This experience might even offer you a new way to think about wellness — not just for others, but for yourself.

-You’ll also have a chance to experience real Southern culture from farmer’s markets to small-town festivals, parades, antique shops, and community events.
+You’ll have a chance to explore on your own and experience real Southern culture from farmer’s markets to small-town festivals, parades, antique shops, and community events.
 Depending on the season, there’s usually something happening nearby (Mardi Gras, anyone?) — and we’re only an hour from the music, food, and cultural richness of New Orleans.
+(Please note that I am typically unable to provide transportation, so plan to rent/bring a car if you want to explore the area.
+Public transportation is limited in and around Picayune.
+Ride share services like Uber are sometimes available but can be pricey.)

 This host is a registered charity in their country and is looking for volunteers to help with their project(s).